AmanDokania/Notes/Spring Boot/Transaction Management with JPA.md

 ![[Pasted image 20230423161229.png]]

-If we are using Plain JDBC then we need to maintain Transaction in such a way for each method
+If we are using Plain JDBC then we need to maintain Transaction in such a way for each method.
 ![[Pasted image 20230903183059.png]]

 If we are using Plain JPA (without spring framework) then we need to maintain Transaction in such a way for each method

-There are lot of duplicate code we need to write again and again but in case of spring boot we just need to use @Transactional annotation

 ![[Pasted image 20230903183541.png]]

+There are lot of duplicate code we need to write again and again but in case of spring boot we just need to use @Transactional annotation.

 Important Note:-
-**Transaction can't handle Checked exception it's always handle RuntimeException**
+**Transaction can't handle Checked exception it's always handle RuntimeException**.

-Spring Data JPA provide default transaction for all methods implemented in SimpleJPARepository class
+Spring Data JPA provide default transaction for all methods implemented in SimpleJPARepository class  .
 @Transactional{
 readOnly=true
 }